loumilu/beautiful-jekyll/_posts/2024-06-16-multitype-dynamic-array.md

 In the add function, we see 2 variables c and d.
 When this function returns c and d will be popped off of the stack and not continue to occupy space when not needed anymore.
 All of the variables inside of main would cease to exist as soon as main returns.

 The heap is the complete opposite.
-There is no predefined structure to it, you have to make that structure.
+The heap is like a playground, where you can make all sorts of structures.
+You are only restricted by the size of the heap (which in most cases you don't need to worry about), otherwise you can have fun!
 Not only that but the heap will live on until you use free it explicitly (else you have a memory leak).
 The heap is great for data that needs to last beyond a specific function.
 The heap is also great for  objects who's size we do not know at compile time, and need to allocate at run time.

 ```c
 void *ptr = malloc(50);